 With the number of Americans over age 65 set to double over the next 30 years, we must preserve and enhance the health care and retirement programs our seniors depend on while also helping families prepare for the demands of an aging population.

 For generations, Social Security has been a stable and secure retirement guarantee for all Americans.
 We must ensure this program remains solvent for generations to come.
 We also need to protect seniors’ access to high-quality health care—everything from preventative care to affordable prescription drugs—through the Medicare program.
-That’s why I have led legislation that would allow the government to directly negotiate lower drug prices for Medicare Part D so our seniors can have access to their medicines at the lowest possible prices.
+I have led legislation that would allow the government to directly negotiate lower drug prices for Medicare Part D so our seniors can have access to their medicines at the lowest possible prices.

 As the population of seniors increases, the need for elder care will also grow.
 More than half of Americans turning 65 today are projected to need some type of long-term care in their lives.
 With this, a new generation of family members will assume the role of caregivers for their parents by tending to increasingly complicated health and long-term care needs.
 Seniors and their adult children must have the resources they need to prepare for this care, including education about the types of services available, how to access these programs, and safeguards to prevent and address abuse or exploitation.